Farhad-27/Assignment-of-NN/problem_set_02/README.md

 - No significant overfitting was observed as Training and Validation accuracies are consistent.

 ## Usage
-1. Open `code.ipynb` in Google Colab.
+1. Open Bank_marketing.ipynb`in Google Colab.
 2. Upload dataset.
 3. Run all cells sequentially.
 4. View outputs including accuracy, confusion matrix, and ROC curve.